Michsior14/ngrx-addons/libs/sync-state/README.md

 ## Usage

 The module gives ability to sync some of the app’s states using [Broadcast Channel API](https://developer.mozilla.org/en-US/docs/Web/API/Broadcast_Channel_API).
 It supports both root and feature states.
-The only thing you need to do is to add `SyncStateModule.forRoot` to your `AppModule` and `SyncStateModule.forFeature` to your feature module.
+The only thing you need to do is to add `SyncStateModule.forRoot`/`provideSyncStore` to your `AppModule` and `SyncStateModule.forFeature`/`provideSyncState` to your feature module.

 ### For root states